johnandersen777/johnandersen777.github.io/content/about.md

 permalink = "/about/"
 +++

 Hello Entity of the Internet!

+This page hopefully helps you find whatever context you're looking for about the publisher of the content on this site.

-You found John.
-Hopefully this page give you whatever context it is you were looking for.
-Hope you have a great day!
+Hope you have a great day! :D

 ## Objectives